 Pop-up Consignment Shop

-Once you figure out what kind of consignment shop you would like to open, you’ll need a solid business plan to piece together all of your ideas and form a strategy for making your store profitable.
-If you’re seeking outside or startup funding, such as a bank loan, your business plan will be evaluated during the approval process.
+Next, you’ll need a solid business plan to piece together all your ideas and form a strategy for making your store profitable.
+If you’re seeking outside or startup funding such as a bank loan, your business plan will be evaluated during the approval process.

 Here are the nine elements found in a typical business plan: